Apoorva Raagangal: Development

 The Indian folktale collection Vetala Panchavimshati features many stories where the ghost-like being Vetala poses many riddles to Vikramaditya.
 In the final riddle, a king marries a woman and his son marries her mother; Vetala asks, "If these couples were to beget children, what would be their kinship relations?" and Vikramaditya keeps quiet since it does not have an answer.
 This riddle inspired K. Balachander to write the script of Apoorva Raagangal, which he would also direct.
 V. Govindarajan and J. Duraisamy produced the film under their production banner, Kalakendra Films.
 B. S. Lokanath was chosen as the cinematographer, N. R. Kittu as the editor, and Ramasamy as the art director.
 The film was launched in August 1974 at Vauhini Studios with A. V. Meiyappan switching on the camera.

 Before the film's release, author N. R. Dasan accused Balachander of plagiarising Verum Mann, a story he had written for the magazine Kannadasan.
 The matter was taken to the Madras High Court, and Dasan won the case.
 Although Dasan did not seek money, the judge ordered Balachander to pay him ₹1000 as a fine.

 Casting

 Sometimes you aim for it.
 If you aim for it seriously, you succeed.
-Of course when I introduced him in Apoorva Raagangal, it was only a small role, but people would remember him because he comes in the climax.
+Of course when I introduced him in Apoorva Raagangal, it was only a small role, but people would remember him because he comes in the climax [sic].
 So I thought, I'll give this particular role to him.